 ICAEW Economic Insight: Greater China is a quarterly economic forecast for the finance profession, produced by Oxford Economics.

-While we expect the People’s Bank of China to keep interbank rates relatively high, we do not expect a rise in benchmark rates this year as inflation is forecast to stay comfortably below the 3% target.
-Moreover, we estimate that the target for overall credit growth this year is 13.8%, compared to 16.1% in 2016, and recent trends show that overall credit growth is easing slowly towards that targeted pace.
+While policymakers have started to rein in financial risks, the tightening of macro stance is gradual and moderate.
+We estimate that the target for overall credit growth this year – measured by Total Social Financing (TSF) – is 13.8%, compared to 16.1% in 2016, and recent trends show that overall credit growth is easing only slowly towards that targeted pace.
 Looking further ahead, we expect credit to continue to outrun nominal activity in the coming years.

 Economic Insight reports are produced with ICAEW's partner Oxford Economics, one of the world’s foremost advisory firms.
 Their analytical tools provide unparalleled ability to forecast economic trends.